btzy/lieuzhenghong.com/explorations/pair_work/pair_work.md

 but also
 with the (significant) side benefits of being able to unblock yourself quicker and having knowledge automatically shared amongst collaborators.
+If you do try it out (or have already been practicing it for a while), I'd love to hear from you about your experiences, and if there are any pitfalls to watch out for---shoot me an email.